2022 Las Vegas Raiders season: Week 1: at Los Angeles Chargers

-The Chargers got the ball first and moved quickly into Raider territory before the Vegas defense stiffened and forced the Chargers to settle for a 43-yard field goal and an early 3–0 lead.
-The Raiders answered by also moving into their opponent's territory and, helped by a Davante Adams catch and run, reached the Charger four yard line.
+The Chargers got the ball first and moved quickly into Raiders territory before the Vegas defense stiffened and forced the Chargers to settle for a 43-yard field goal and an early 3–0 lead.
+The Raiders answered by also moving into their opponent's territory and, helped by a Davante Adams catch and run, reached the Chargers four yard line.
 However, a loss on a Josh Jacobs run and two incomplete passes led to Daniel Carlson's 23-yard field goal to tie the game.
-Following punts by both teams, the game moved to the second quarter and Justin Herbert hit Zander Horvath on a one-yard touchdown pass to give LA the 10–3 lead.
-The Raiders were again forced to punt and the Chargers moved to the Raider 28.
-However, they chose to go for it on fourth down and were stuffed by the Raider defense giving Vegas the ball with 1:38 left in the half.
-Following a sack on the first play of the ensuing possession, Derek Carr was intercepted at midfield and the Chargers returned the ball to the Vegas 31 with 45 seconds left in the half.
-Two plays later, Herbert threw his second toudown pass of the game, a 25-yard score to DeAndre Carter to extend the LA lead to 17–3 with 35 seconds left in the half.
+Following punts by both teams, the game moved to the second quarter and Justin Herbert hit Zander Horvath on a one-yard touchdown pass to give Los Angeles the 10–3 lead.
+The Raiders were again forced to punt and the Chargers moved to the Raiders 28.
+However, they chose to go for it on fourth down and were stuffed by the Raiders defense giving Las Vegas the ball with 1:38 left in the half.
+Following a sack on the first play of the ensuing possession, Derek Carr was intercepted at midfield and the Chargers returned the ball to the Las Vegas 31 with 45 seconds left in the half.
+Two plays later, Herbert threw his second toudown pass of the game, a 25-yard score to DeAndre Carter to extend the Los Angeles lead to 17–3 with 35 seconds left in the half.
 The Raiders chose to kneel on the final play of the half and entered halftime trailing by two touchdowns.